 When you check the US Visa Stamping Status online, there are some cases, where the online status on CEAC website shows as “Refused”, even though the consular officer said after the interview that it was approved.
 You may also see the same status, after you dropped off documents for US Visa Dropbox stamping or you received 221g Administrative Processing by Consular officer said they need some administrative processing and kept the passport.

-In the past, it may have showed “Administrative processing”, but that changed to “refused” from March 3rd, 2020.
-This online status of “Refused” has caused a lot of panic among many in 221g administrative processing, dropbox stamping or general visa stamping applicants.
+In the past, it used to show “Administrative processing”, but it now shows as “refused” from March 3rd, 2020, for many cases.
+This online status of “Refused” can cause a lot of panic among many in 221g administrative processing, dropbox stamping or general visa stamping applicants.
 This article covers the issue with the status “Refused”, why it shows like that, and updated with user inputs & experiences.

 How to Check US Visa Status on CEAC

 If you do not know, US CEAC website is the place where you check US Visa status.
 CEAC stands for US Dept. of State’s Consular Electronic Application Center (CEAC).
 If you are new and not sure how to use CEAC website, you can read How to Check US Visa Status on CEAC website to get an idea on how to check the status online and understand the status that are typically showed, when you check the US Visa status.

 Let’s first look at the common situation with 221g, where you would see “Refused” Status.
 We will review Dropbox and general visa interview later.

 Previous US Visa Status for 221g on CEAC Website

 In general, when you are issued a 221g for administrative processing, you used to see the status of “Administrative processing” on the US Dept CEAC Website and the text under it used to read like below.